 The regiment returned to South Africa to participate in the Zulu War (1879), fighting at Gingindlovu and Eshowe in April 1879.

-Explore the history and collections of the 91st (Princess Louise’s Argyllshire Highlanders) Regiment by visiting The Argyll and Sutherland Highlanders Museum at Stirling Castle.
+Discover more about the 91st (Princess Louise’s Argyllshire Highlanders) Regiment of Foot by visiting the Argyll and Sutherland Highlander Regimental Museum at Stirling Castle.